TechIsFun/android-samples/README.md

 - periodic worker
 - periodic worker that runs at fixed hours
 - chained workers
+- a worker with extra dependencies injected by Hilt

 ## Dependency update
 This repository uses [Renovate](https://github.com/renovatebot/renovate) to automatically update dependencies.